nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Saturday 0800 2359
 Sunday 0800 2359
 ```
-### Clearing all lessons from user: `clear`
+### Clearing all events from user: `clear`
-Deletes all the lessons from specified user if any.
+Deletes all the events from specified user if any.
+Note that in this, case if a meeting event for this user exists, it will only be deleted for this user.

 Format: `clear USER`